swamianshananda/Graph-Project/README.md

 <br />
 <br />
 We have provided test cases.
 Once downloaded please run "make test" then "./test" this will show you how our test cases work.
 Afterwards if you want to run the program fully run "make" then "./project".
-This is our executable where it runs the whole program and displays the BFS output in the file BFS.txt.
-It also runs the Floyd-Warshall and Betweeness Centriality and will print out the the distances between each node in distances.txt and the betweeness centriality values in centrality.txt
+This is our executable where it runs the whole program and displays the BFS output in the file _BFS.txt_.
+It also runs the Floyd-Warshall and Betweeness Centriality and will print out the the distances between each node in _distances.txt_ and the betweeness centriality values in _centrality.txt_.

 <br />